 Finishing Touches – How to Preserve and Protect Your Paintings on Fabric

 When preserving and protecting painted fabrics, one of the most important steps is to apply a sealant or varnish.
-A sealant or varnish will seal acrylic paint that can help keep out dirt, dust, and other foreign particles.
+A sealant or varnish will seal acrylic paint to help remove dirt, dust, and other foreign particles.
 This will also prevent the acrylic paint on the fabric from fading due to exposure to sunlight or other UV rays.
 In addition to this, a sealant or varnish can also help provide some protection from water damage.
 However, it is important to note that once you have applied the sealant or varnish, you are not recommended to water down your fabric painting as this may cause the paint to bleed and ruin your work.

 Several types of sealants and varnishes are available for fabric paintings.
 One type of product is a clear acrylic spray, which provides a temporary coating that protects the fabric from environmental elements while still allowing you to see the colors in all their glory.
 Another product type is an archival-grade sealant with chemical agents specifically designed to protect against fading and discoloration over time.
 Moreover, there are also specialized fabric paints with built-in waterproofing agents if you are looking for extra durability in your paintings.